No, 5G won't replace 4G (and other 5G myths debunked)

 Is 5G safe?

-One of the biggest concerns people have about 5G is that the network's radio frequency will be unsafe, expose people to radiation, and cause cancer.
-The fears aren't completely unfounded -- a 2011 report from the World Health Organization (WHO) suggested that cell phone radiation should be listed as "possibly carcinogenic to humans."
+One of the biggest concerns people have about 5G is that the network's radio frequency will be unsafe, expose people to radiation and cause cancer.
+The fears aren't completely unfounded -- a 2011 report from the World Health Organization suggested that cellphone radiation should be listed as "possibly carcinogenic to humans."
 In 2016, a study funded by the US government showed a link between radio frequency radiation and cancers in rats.
 And popular phones like the iPhone and Galaxy handsets may exceed the level of radio frequency radiation allowed by the FCC.

 Related: